 In the first video aptly titled an Introduction to Gypsy Jazz Austin goes through the difficulty level of this style as well as what foundations you should already have with your own playing to be able to play Gypsy Jazz on guitar.
 This is or can be a pretty good time saver as believe me; Gypsy Jazz is not for beginners.

-The rest of the videos in the series are all structured very nicely with right hand techniques taught, the La Pompe rhythm, bread and butter Gypsy Jazz guitar chords.
-It`s a high quality and thorough series which is fun to watch and play along with.
+The rest of the videos in the series are all structured very nicely with right-hand techniques taught, the La Pompe rhythm, bread and butter Gypsy Jazz guitar chords.
+It’s high quality and thorough series which is fun to watch and play along with.

 You can learn pretty much anything.

 Not just genre but skills too

 The great thing about Phase 2 is that we don’t just have to learn new skills by genre, but we can learn a skill purely on its own.
 We all know that many skills can transcend genres such as sweep picking being used in metal and in some forms of jazz, so learning one skill and applying it to your genre is a great thing to do.